Edward Aveling: Aveling's secularist credo

-"I desire to make known in a manner as public as possible that I am a free thinker… I regard it, then, as the duty of everyone who doubts to state openly that he doubts, that everyone who believes he has arrived as a definite conclusion to declare the fact.
-The duty is mine with especial plainness because for some time past I have written in this journal under the initials E.D.
-That I have not until this hour openly declared… has been due to no doubt of the cause wherewith I now desire to be identified.
-It has been due to doubt of myself.
-In the sacredness and truth of that cause I believe as fully as is within the capacity of my being.
-But there is ever the possibility of one's own weakness and unworthiness.
-There is ever the dread of bringing disgrace upon the principle we have publicly declared to be ours.
-Uncertain therefore of my own power, doubtful of my own worthiness, but full of confidence in freedom of thought and of desire to work therefore I ask for admission into the army of freethinkers and I devote to the cause that is dear to them such thing as I possess…"

-He said here that he claimed to have held secularist views for two or three years prior to this credo, that has genuine echoes of Shelley's "The Revolt of Islam" fashioning "linked armour for my soul, before it might walk forth to war among mankind", he had hid his identity by signing articles in the National Reformer with the initials "E.D."
-He had also published some of his articles on Darwin using these initials.
-Annie Besant's words of approval and gratitude for this deliverance of a "New Soldier" to the ranks, were as follows: "His language is exquisitely chosen and is polished to the highest extent, so that the mere music of speech is pleasant to the ear.
+He said here that he claimed to have held secularist views for two or three years prior to this credo, this has genuine echoes of Shelley's "The Revolt of Islam" and his fashioning of "linked armour for my soul, before it might walk forth to war among mankind" Before 27 July he had hidden his identity by signing numerous articles in the National Reformer with the initials "E.D."
+He had also published some of his articles on Darwin using these same initials.
+Annie Besant's words of approval and gratitude for this deliverance of a "New Soldier" within the ranks of the army of freethinkers, were as follows: "His language is exquisitely chosen and is polished to the highest extent, so that the mere music of speech is pleasant to the ear.
 Since to this artistic charm are added scholarship and wide knowledge, with a brilliancy of brain I have not seen surpassed, and a capacity for work without which the intellectual power would be half wasted, our friends will not wonder that we who know him rejoice that our Mistress Liberty has won this new Knight".